 The same as in all other Turkish cities, important and centrally located streets are full of shops and restaurants.
 Even if you don’t intend to buy anything, it’s still very interesting to see the variety of goods on offer.

 As I mentioned in my previous posts, shopping in Turkey is phenomenal.
 At the same time, Turkey is relatively cheap, especially if you compare it with expensive western European countries.

 At the end of Fevzi Çakmak street, you will arrive to the Osman Gazi Monument.
-Osman Gazi is probably the most important figure in the Ottoman history.
+Osman Gazi is probably the most important figure in Ottoman history.
 He was the first sultan of the Ottoman Empire and in Turkish the name of the empire is – Osmanlı İmparatorluğu.
 Osmanlı comes from Osman’s name.